23. Identity of illness and capitalism

 - After a wearing down and dull work-day you lack all enthusiasm to make love.
 The medicine there can do nothing with its pills and its big talks.
-But what is necessary is to change the working-day, to make it worth living.
+But it is necessary to change the working-day, to make it worth living.
 The doctor, that are yourselves.
 Take over the power in the factory and in the society, become masters of your life.

-- You are tired, because the work you do makes you puke and
+- You are tired, because the work you do

 25. About the “healthy” socialists and about the reactionary dogmatism of certain “leftists”

 If the SPK had to argue in public discussions with leftists, it was quite usual that the leftists showed tendencies towards dogmatism regarding Marx’ analysis of capitalism, such as to the question whether a teacher, for instance, should be conceived as a producer of surplus value or not.
 We started from the point that, in our opinion, the teacher works in the production process of the commodity labour force as a producer.
 In the course of education and training, the commodity labour force (pupil, apprentice and student) becomes qualified and trained, i.e. increased, according to the demands of the highly specialized production process in late capitalism.
-This same specialization and qualification add to the commodity labour force more value that is then appropiated by capital and turned into surplus value.
+This same specialization and qualification add to the commodity labour force more value that is then appropriated by capital and turned into surplus value.
 It is the capitalist accumulation which is the main beneficiary of the increase of productivity linked to increasing specialization.